neeraj-kumarr/Bytewise-Fellowship/README.md

 # Bytewise-Fellowship

 I will be working on KOTLIN in this fellowship.
 I would like to thank BYTEWISE Ltd. for providing me this opportunity.
-Every Week, My practice tasks will be uploaded.
+Every Week, My Progress will be uploaded.